Zapier vs Power Automate | 8 Factors to Decide the Best One

 How many apps does Zapier support?

-Zapier supports over 6,000 apps, including Google Workspace, Slack, Mailchimp, Trello, Notion, and Airtable.
+Zapier supports over 8,000 apps, including Google Workspace, Slack, Mailchimp, Trello, Notion, and Airtable.
 It’s one of the most flexible no-code tools when it comes to integrations.
-You can connect tools across sales, marketing, CRM, support, and more—all in a few clicks.
+You can connect tools across sales, marketing, CRM, support, and more — all in a few clicks.

 Most apps require no setup beyond account login.
 If your team uses a variety of SaaS tools, Zapier is a great choice.
-It’s especially helpful for small teams or solo users who need fast, plug-and-play automation between tools they already use.
+That means it can work for your entire enterprise, enabling every team to build their own workflows that scale.

 Does Power Automate work best with Microsoft tools?